-Since the very beginning of the European Handball Federation (EHF) in 1991/1992, the EHF Technical Commission has dealt with all technical matters in European handball.
+From the very beginning of the European Handball Federation (EHF) in 1991/1992, the EHF Technical Commission dealt with all technical matters in European handball.

-Due to the rapid development of handball, the Technical Commission was soon divided into two separate commissions: the EHF Competitions Commission (CC) and the EHF Methods Commission

-(MC).
-Since then, the CC has been responsible for dealing with all the competition-related matters of EHF events, playing systems of competitions and event management regulations.
-Refereeing matters are based on the EHF refereeing structure, which is also set up by the EHF CC.
+Due to the rapid development of handball, the Technical Commission was soon divided into two separate commissions: the EHF Competitions Commission (CC) and the EHF Methods Commission (MC).
+Since that time the CC has been responsible for dealing with all the competition-related matters of EHF events, playing systems of competitions and event management regulations.
+Refereeing matters are based on the EHF refereeing structure, set-up by the EHF CC, as well.
 The EHF CC is currently chaired by Jan Tuik (NED).

-In order to guarantee high level refereeing on European handball courts, the CC - together with the MC - has developed various programmes in recent years, targeting referee, as well as delegate education, with special focus on young and female referees.
-To take the subject to the next level, the EHF Executive Committee decided to establish a new advisory, non-statutory body for supporting referee-related issues, the Technical Refereeing Committee (TRC).
+In order to guarantee high level refereeing on European handball courts, various programmes have been developed in recent years together with the MC, targeting referee as well as delegate education with special focus on young and female referees.
+To take the subject to the next level, the EHF Executive Committee made the decision to establish a new advisory, non-statutory body for supporting referee-related issues, the Technical Refereeing Committee (TRC).

-In 2009, the EHF Technical Refereeing Committee (TRC) was called into being to serve as a kind of "think tank" contributing to the further development of European refereeing standards.
+In 2009, the EHF Technical Refereeing Committee (TRC) was called into being to serve as a kind of think tank contributing to the further development of European refereeing standards.
 The first meeting of the EHF Technical Refereeing Committee was on Friday, 9 January 2009 at the EHF Headquarters in Vienna/AUT.

 The TRC is currently in their second term in office.
-The chairman of the committee is Sandor Andorka (HUN), elected member of the EHF Competitions Commission and responsible for refereeing matters within the EHF.
+The chairman of the committee is Sándor Andorka (HUN), elected member of the EHF Competitions Commission and responsible for refereeing matters within the EHF.
 The committee is completed by members Peter Olsson (SWE), Jiri Konecny (CZE) and Dragan Nachevski (MKD).
 Henrik La Cour Laursen (DEN) has been appointed coordinator of the EHF Young Referee Programme (YRP) and therefore works closely together with the TRC.